My exams are officially over and my degree is officially completed so the normal blog posting schedule can recommence.

 – Vivid Brights are amazing but for newbies to liquid eyeliner you may struggle with the flexible tip.

 Overall NYX is a hit.
 There may be items that do not work for me that may work for you.
 Nonetheless across the board NYX produce consistently good products at drugstore prices.
-I will continue to buy from this range and I am super thankful to have been able to work with this company and try out new products.

 Here are some images of looks I have created with these products:

-Thanks again to Abbie for this opportunity.
+Thanks again to Abbie and the Bullring Team for this opportunity.